Provable-Games/governance/README.md

-# Governance Stack - Backend
+# Governance Stack

-Backend services for the Starknet governance application, including indexing, databases, and REST API.
+Full-stack Starknet governance application with backend services and frontend UI.

 ## Architecture

-This repository contains the core governance backend services:
+This repository contains the complete governance stack:

 - **db**: PostgreSQL database for governance data (proposals, votes, delegates)
 - **indexer**: Apibara-based indexer for OpenZeppelin Governor events
-- **api**: Custom Express REST API serving governance data only
+- **api**: Express REST API serving governance data

-### Separate Repositories & Services

-- **swaps-indexer + swaps-db + swaps-api**: Deployed separately in its own repository with its own database and API
-- **ui**: Frontend deployed separately (Vercel/Netlify)
+- **ui**: React + Vite frontend for interacting with the governance system

 ### Architecture Benefits

-This split architecture provides:
+This monorepo structure provides:
-- **Performance**: Governance queries are fast and not impacted by swap data volume
+- **Cohesion**: All governance components in one place for easier development
+- **Version Control**: Frontend and backend changes can be coordinated in single commits
+- **Local Development**: Full stack runs together with docker-compose
-- **Scalability**: Each service can be scaled independently
+- **Independent Deployment**: Services can still be deployed separately to different platforms
-- **Reliability**: Governance remains available even if swaps service has issues
-- **Maintenance**: Simpler to manage, backup, and optimize each service separately
-- **Deployment**: Independent deployment cycles for each service

 ## Quick Start